Around each spacer (micro-spacer) a round

 the micro-spacers and it causes to reduce

-the temperature of glass around the micro-spacers.
+the temperature of glass around the

 It appears as round frost all over the surface